TruckersMP-Tracker/events-tracking/README.md

 ## When Will Tracking Stop?

-We will stop tracking your event once it's two hours after the advertised departure time, or after the event server goes offline.
-Whatever applies and happens first.
-Once stopped, tracking cannot be restarted unless a new event begins.
+We will cease tracking your event either two hours after the advertised departure time or when the event server goes offline, whichever occurs first.
+Once stopped, tracking cannot be resumed unless a new event begins.
+Tracking for individual users may also terminate when a user leaves the server where an event is occurring.
+Subsequently, tracking does not resume for that user if they rejoin the server they previously left during an ongoing event tracking session.
+However, if a user leaves one server and joins another server hosting an event, they will be tracked on the new server.
+Additionally, users will be tracked if they are anywhere on a new or existing server that is considered on-route or a start/end city.

 ## Data Storage And Retention